John Randolph (actor): Film and television

 In 1982, he appeared in a first-season episode of Family Ties as Jake Keaton, Steven Keaton's father.
+In 1985, he played the father of Charlie Partana (played by Jack Nicholson) in Prizzi's Honor.
 He was a special guest star in the 1986 ABC made-for-TV movie The Right of the People, playing Police Chief Hollander in a town soon allowing all adults to carry handguns.

-In 1988, he appeared in a Season 2 episode of Matlock as the head of a crime family in "The Investigation".
-In 1989 he appeared in two episodes of Roseanne playing Al, Roseanne's dad, who was later revealed to be an abusive parent.
-In 1991 he guested in an episode of Married ...
-With Children entitled "Al Bundy, Shoe Dick".
+In 1988, Randolph appeared in a Season 2 episode of Matlock as the head of a crime family in "The Investigation".
+In 1989, he appeared in two episodes of Roseanne playing Al, Roseanne's dad, who was later revealed to be an abusive parent.
+Also in 1989, he played Clark W. Griswold, Sr. in National Lampoon's Christmas Vacation (with Chevy Chase).

 In 1990, he landed a regular series role, co-starring as a family patriarch in the NBC comedy Grand, co-starring Bonnie Hunt, and Michael McKean.
 The series only lasted two seasons, despite a timeslot following NBC's highly successful Cheers.
+In 1991, he guested in an episode of Married ... with Children entitled "Al Bundy, Shoe Dick".

-He co-starred with Alec Guinness, Leo McKern, Jeanne Moreau and Lauren Bacall, in the BBC production of A Foreign Field (1993) as a World War II veteran returning to France to find the woman he fell in love with.
+Randolph co-starred with Alec Guinness, Leo McKern, Jeanne Moreau and Lauren Bacall, in the BBC production of A Foreign Field (1993) as a World War II veteran returning to France to find the woman he fell in love with.

-He appeared as Frank Costanza, George Costanza's father, in "The Handicap Spot", an early episode of the television sitcom Seinfeld, which reunited him with his Broadway Bound co-star Jason Alexander.
-He was later replaced in that role by Jerry Stiller, and, in 1995, the scenes in which Randolph appeared were re-shot with Stiller, though Randolph continued to be credited in some airings.
-The re-shot version is shown in syndication in the United States (but can also be seen on the DVD).
-The original version, with Randolph, can be seen outside the U.S. and on DVD, Hulu and Crackle.
+Also in 1993, Randolph appeared in the fourth season of the hit television show Seinfeld, as the first actor to play George Costanza's father, Frank Costanza.
+In the following season, Randolph was replaced in this role by Jerry Stiller.

 One of his last film roles was as Joe Fox's grandfather in You've Got Mail (1998).

+Death

-On February 24, 2004, Randolph died at his home in Hollywood, California, of natural causes, aged eighty-eight.
+On February 24, 2004, Randolph died at his home in Hollywood, California, of natural causes, aged 88.
 He acted up until the year before his death.